-Some of the safety and security measures currently in place in our school include:
+Some of the safety and security measures currently in place in our buildings include:

 School safety plans and emergency response procedures for:

 secure school and lockdown

 Emergency communications plans including parent notifications and alerts